bentoml/BentoML/docs/source/frameworks/index.rst

 Framework Guides
 ================

-Here is the list of ML libraries and formats supported in BentoML.
-You can find example projects in the `bentoml/gallery <https://github.com/bentoml/gallery>`__ repository.
+Here is the list of supported ML libraries and formats in BentoML.
+You can also find example projects in the `bentoml/gallery <https://github.com/bentoml/gallery>`_ repository.

 .. grid:: 1 2 2 2